charlene-johnson/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+         I learned about how express uses Node.js for backend.
+Using express allows for the use of routes which lets you break the application into smaller parts.
+Express also has middleware that you can use.

 -   [ ] Describe Middleware?

+        Middleware adds features to express.
+Middlware is basically an array of functions that get used in the order they are introduced into the code.
+There are different middleware, such as built in middleware that express already has, third-party middleware and custom middleware, which you build yourself.

 -   [ ] Describe a Resource?

 -   [ ] What can the API return to help clients know if a request was successful?

+        It can give users an HTTP status code.
+Sending status codes help users understand if their requests are sucessful or failing.
+There are different status codes, like a 200 means its ok, and a 404 is an error.

 -   [ ] How can we partition our application into sub-applications?